ch4mpy/spring-addons/spring-security-oauth2-test-addons/Cucumber.md

 Gherkin feature:
 ```
 Feature: Testing a secured REST API
-  Authenticated users should be able to GET greetings
+  Users should be able to GET greetings only if authenticated

   Scenario: Authorized users should be greeted
     Given the following user roles: